iriri/minimal-c/README.md

 sanitizers.
 The "strict-aliasing" rule should not be violated.

 ## channel.h
-Go-style channels—MPMC blocking bounded queues with support for multiplexing.
+Go-style channel—MPMC blocking bounded queue with support for multiplexing.
 The buffered channel fast path is lock-free.
 See `channel/README.md` for documentation.

 ## minmax.h
-Heap based double-ended priority queue.
+Min-max-heap-based double-ended priority queue.
 Not really done and not really tested much.

 ## vector.h
-Basic array-based vectors that also support stack operations.
+Conventional array-based vector that also supports stack operations.
 Both GNU99 and C99 versions are available.
 Not really tested at all yet tbh.
 See `vector/README.md` for an overview of the differences.